MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 3 create and configure a virtual network gateway.md

 6. When the deployment is complete, select **Go to resource**.

-## Connect to the Test VMs using RDP
+## Task 3: Connect to the Test VMs using RDP

 1. On the Azure Portal home page, select **Virtual Machines**.
 2. Select **ManufacturingTestVM**.